Guseyn/ehtmlpage/md/documentation-elements.md

   console.log('progress finished')
 "
 ```

+You can also use the special endpoint **`echo/request/body`** in the `data-request-url` attribute.
+It simply returns the same request body that your form sends.
+This is useful when you need all the features of `e-form`, such as validation, but don’t actually require server-side processing.

+In future versions, we also plan to introduce **worker endpoints**.

 </details><details><summary><b>&lt;e-form-dynamic-value&gt;</b></summary>

 Generally **EHTML** has static binding for elements (unless it's input fields that can change value by the user interaction).
 In order to bind value in memory (and also local/session storages and other global variables) and send this value in the `e-form`, you can use `e-form-dynamic-value`.
 By using `e-form-dynamic-value` attribute, you can be sure that its value is calculated only when you submit a form.